 We are working closely with the team at Fairbridge Village to make our footprint a positive one.

 At the festival, our fabulous Waste Team volunteers help throughout the whole process and without them our vision and goals wouldn’t be successful!

-Bin Fairies are situated at the two main recycling stations in the Chapel and Hoopla Food Courts.
+Bin Fairies are situated at the main recycling station in the Chapel Food Court.
 Their job is to help people put the right thing in the right bin and answer any questions people might have.